Multi-step Jailbreaking Privacy Attacks on ChatGPT: Experiments

-$\bullet$ Jailbreak prompt (\textit{JP}).
-First, we use the jailbreak prompt to obtain the response from ChatGPT.
-Then, we concatenate the jailbreak query, the obtained response and direct prompts to obtain the final responses and parse the email.
+$\bullet$ Jailbreaking prompt (\textit{JP}).
+First, we use the jailbreaking prompt to obtain the response from ChatGPT.
+Then, we concatenate the jailbreaking query, the obtained response and direct prompts to obtain the final responses and parse the \lhr{PII}.